 Day 3

-It’s a super fun activity and a great way to see the island in all its glory from every angle.
+It was a super fun activity and a great way to see the island in all its glory from every angle.

-If you’d rather not drive an ATV yourself, you can book onto a 4×4 Jeep tour and sit back and relax.
+If you’d rather not drive an ATV yourself, you can book onto a 4×4 Jeep tour instead and sit back and relax.
 This allows you to really enjoy the views and not worry about driving.

 Alternatively, if you’re up for the challenge, you can go on a hike up Mount Otemanu.